-3.2.1 Using VBoxManage Commands for Unattended Guest Installation
+3.2.1 An Example of Unattended Guest Installation

 The following example shows how to perform an unattended guest installation for an Oracle Linux VM.
 The example uses various VBoxManage commands to prepare the guest VM.
 The VBoxManage unattended install command is then used to install and configure the guest OS.